 01 of 06

 The motor is the heart of the electric potter's wheel.
-Wheels are now made with variable speed control, with most allowing 0-240 RPM or higher.
-Horsepower can range from one-sixth to one and a half horsepower, which impacts how much torque (or power) the motor delivers to the wheelhead.
+Wheels are now made with variable speed control, with most allowing 0 to 240 RPM or higher.
+Horsepower can range from 1/6 to 1 1/12 horsepower, which impacts how much torque (or power) the motor delivers to the wheel head.
 The way the motor is constructed also has a bearing on torque.

 Something to consider: the power of a big motor is great if you are making big pots, but if you are throwing average-sized pottery, you will rarely want more than 20 to 50 pounds of clay on your wheel at one time.